buyer-intelligence

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the verb 'submit', the resource 'async batch buyer discovery job', and specifies inputs 'category + country'.
-It distinguishes itself from sibling 'find_buyers' by noting the auto-start behavior.
+The description clearly specifies the verb 'submit' and the resource 'async batch buyer discovery job' along with required inputs 'category + country'.
+It distinguishes from sibling 'find_buyers' by noting the auto-start behavior.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.